Otto Kümmel: Career in Berlin

 After Wilhelm von Bode had appointed him as assistant director in Berlin, Kümmel was dismissed from Freiburg in September 1906.
 From 1906 to 1909, he was in Japan, where he acquired a basic stock of Japanese art for the Berlin museums.
-In 1912, together with the art historian William Cohn (1880-1961) the Ostasiatische Zeitschrift, which he edited until it ceased publication in 1943 due to the war.
+In 1912, together with the art historian William Cohn (1880-1961) he edited the Ostasiatische Zeitschrift until it ceased publication in 1943 due to the war.
 He served as an officer in the First World War.
 On 9 October 1923, the Museum für Ostasiatische Kunst (Museum of East Asian Art), which he conceived and directed, was opened in today's Martin-Gropius-Bau; in the meantime, the collection has become a department of the Museum of Asian Art.
 Throughout his life, he organised numerous exhibitions of East Asian art in Germany and other countries.

 Since the Machtergreifung he was a member of the NSDAP.
 At his instigation, Social Democratic Party of Germany member Eduard Erkes first lost his licence to teach at the University of Leipzig and then his position as curator at the Leipzig Museum of Ethnography, and he was also banned from speaking and publishing.
 The denunciation of Erkes was certainly not an isolated case.
 Kümmel became general director of the Prussian Museums in Berlin in 1934.
 Although he had already reached the age limit in 1939, he had to continue in office due to the war.
 In 1945, a large part of his work in Berlin was destroyed by the war, and he himself was dismissed from the service as a member of the NSDAP.